01/21/2021: Glad to be featured in a blog by Lindau Nobel Laureate Meetings.

 Academic Activities: I have recently published my first-authored work in Matter (opinion), iScience, Int.
 J. Hydrog.
 Energy, and Malaria Journal, and have served as referee over 100 times for 8 journals, including Energy Convers.
 Manag, Renew.
 Energy, J. Mol.
 Liq., J. Clean.
 Prod., Int.
 J. Hydrog.
 Energy, IJEE, Metall Mater Trans B, Eng.
 Rep., etc. I was selected into the NextGen Professors Program (2019-2020), mentored an undergrad team that won the Bill Nye '77 Award in Undergrad Research (2019), and was the co-PI for the $20K Scale Up and Prototyping Awards (2017) at Cornell.

 My Ph.D. research at Cornell on solar fuels was featured in the World Economic Forum's white paper as an energy innovation breakthrough of the past decade (2020).
-I was named a Young Scientist to attend the 70th Lindau Nobel Laureate Meeting in Lindau, Germany (2020), a Young Investigator to attend the World Laureates Forum in Shanghai, China (2020), and a Student Energy Leader to attend the 10th ARPA-E Energy Innovation Summit in Denver, CO (2019).
+I was named a German Chancellor Fellow by the Humboldt Foundation (2021), a Young Scientist to attend the 70th Lindau Nobel Laureate Meeting in Lindau, Germany (2020), a Young Investigator to attend the World Laureates Forum in Shanghai, China (2020), and a Student Energy Leader to attend the 10th ARPA-E Energy Innovation Summit in Denver, CO (2019).
 I received the MKS Instruments Research Excellence Award at Photonics West in San Francisco, CA (2020).

 I was named one of the six national finalists in the Lemelson-MIT Student Prize by the Lemelson Foundation (2019), and received Honorable Mention twice for the Link Foundation Energy Fellowship by the Link Foundation (2020, 2019).
 I received the National Third Place Prize (2018) in Presentation by the AAAS, the National Graduate Division Winner Award (2017) by Sigma Xi, and won two Best Poster Awards both in the US (2017) and abroad (2017).

-Social Impact: I was featured as a Clinton Global Initiative University (CGI U) Commitment-Maker as well as a CGI U Commitment Mentor by the Clinton Foundation (2020), and was featured as a Future Energy Leader (11 in the world) tackling the need for cleaner energy by BP plc (2019).
+Social Impact: I was featured as a Clinton Global Initiative University (CGI U) Commitment-Maker by the Clinton Foundation (2020), and was featured as a Future Energy Leader (11 in the world) tackling the need for cleaner energy by BP plc (2019).
 I was invited to attend the 50th St. Gallen Symposium in St. Gallen, Switzerland (2021), was named a Global Shaper by the World Economic Forum (2019), and a BP Advancing Energy Scholar to attend the OYW Summit in London, UK (2019).

 Public Speaking: I am featured by SPARK - Energy Re-Imagined to speak at the Carbon Capture Stream in London, UK (2021), and am invited by the late former President of France, Mr. Valéry Giscard d'Estaing, and Mr. Michelangelo Baracchi Bonvicini, Honorary President and President of Atomium-EISMD, to speak about the innovation potential of the energy sector in the post-pandemic world at the Post-COVID summit (2021).
 I was a featured speaker at the "Bold Actions for Food as a Force for Good Summit," a pre-event in support of the UN Food Systems Summit (2020).